Vollkorn01/Deep-Learning-Fitness-Exercise-Correction-Keras/README.md

 ![title](images/table.png)

-As you can see, many values are NaN's, which are values that were not detected and which makes the mistake classification difficult if done by a rule-based approach.
+As you can see, many values are NaN's, which are values that were not detected and which makes a rule-based mistake detection difficult.

 ## Architecture

 After testing many combinations, the following architecture yielded the best results:

+**Inputs:**
-Inputs: 36 features (18 keypoints with their x and y values)
+36 features (18 keypoints with their x and y values)

-### 4 fully connected layers:
+**4 fully connected layers:**
-1. layer: 36 neurons, activation relu
+1. layer: 36 neurons, activation: relu
-2. layer: 18 neurons, activation relu
+2. layer: 18 neurons, activation: relu
-3. layer: 9 neurons, activation relu
+3. layer: 9 neurons, activation: relu
-4. layer: 3 output neurons, activation Softmax (Softmax makes sure, that the outputs get transformed to probabilities)
+4. layer: 3 output neurons, activation: Softmax (Softmax makes sure, that the outputs get transformed to probabilities)

+**Loss function:**
-### Loss function: Categorical crossentropy (since we're delaing with multi label outputs)
+Categorical crossentropy (since we're delaing with multi label outputs)

+**Optimizer:**
-### Optimizer: adam
+adam

 ## Get Started